- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 When given sugar, people who are recovered from anorexia show less brain activity than other people who like sugar and have never had an eating disorder, leading researchers to believe those with anorexia get less pleasure from food3.

-The control group had very different neural brain activity for winning money than they did for losing money; but the group recovered from anorexia had similar brain reactions to both winning and losing, the researchers found.
+The control group had very different neural brain activity for winning money than they did for losing money; but the group that recovered from anorexia had similar brain reactions to both winning and losing, the researchers found.

 These results suggest people with anorexia may have trouble distinguishing between positive and negative feedback, the researchers wrote, which “could help explain why it is so tough to motivate them to go into treatment or appreciate the consequences of their behaviors.”